TehMerow/PBR_Bake_Tools/readme.md

 ***

-Press a button and get a full PBR texture layout or an ORM texture layout
+Press a button and get a full PBR texture layout or an ORM texture layout all with their color spaces set appropriately to their texture type

 ![Textures](images/textures.webp)